 The outcome of this process is that the individual encapsulates themselves in their self-generated reality, perceiving and behaving in a reality inconsistent with that of the outside world.
 They project a front of resistance to any notion or suggestion that they are living outside reality and as a consequence, bar themselves from possibilities of healthy constructive change.

 In a nutshell, SGR is designed to keep you in your self-contained bubble.
 It protects you from experiencing anything uncomfortable or inconsistent with the reality in which you’ve (often unwittingly) chosen to reside, while at the same time preventing you from being able to grow healthily as a gifted person.
-The possibility that you may be wrong, that you may need to change, or that no matter how difficult it may have been to get to this point in your journey, in order grow, heal and create fulfilling relationships requires more effort from you, can be very scary realizations.
+It can be scary to realize that you may be wrong; that you may need to change; that in order grow, heal and create fulfilling relationships, more effort is required that you felt prepared to give.
 Your SGR reality pushes this possibility away, as anything representing “pain” or “danger” is met with a flight or fight response.
-In some ways, SGR acts as a deferral mechanism, always pushing the consequences of itself to tomorrow.
+In some ways, SGR acts as a deferral mechanism, always pushing the consequences of itself till tomorrow.

-A concrete example of what SGR looks like in a coaching client is a later adolescent or adult of any age carrying a conscious narrative or belief that "nothing's changing but I'm doing everything right" or that “I’m doing this the right way, and if life or others aren't responding well to my way, life and others are the ones who are wrong”.
+A concrete example of what SGR looks like in real life is this: a person carrying a conscious narrative or belief that "nothing's changing but I'm doing everything right", or that “I’m doing this the right way, and if life or others aren't responding well to my way, life and others are the ones who are wrong”.
 Of course, sometimes others are misinformed or misguided, and sometimes you're doing everything well and things are not (yet) progressing.
 However, SGR blocks one's ability to see and acknowledge the possibility that the issue preventing progress lies with the self, not with others or others’ processes (which is also sometimes - and rather often - the reality of the situation).
 It turns every effort of personal development to achieve a goal into a loop: at the beginning of a venture, some progress may be made, but eventually SGR catches up and you find yourself rejecting the growth process in spite of yourself.
-In coaching, we work hard to get out of the loop, identify one's areas and patterns of resistance, denial, self-sabotage and projection, and to, as Jennifer Harvey Sallin says, come to operate in a reality-based way, so that true progress - and importantly genuine and meaningful connection with others - can be made.
+To get out of the loop, it's essential to identify one's areas and patterns of resistance, denial, self-sabotage and projection, and to, as Jennifer Harvey Sallin says, come to operate in a reality-based way, so that true progress - and importantly genuine and meaningful connection with others - can be made.

-In general, the individuals I have met who operate with an SGR show a consistent pattern of unhealthy expectations regarding others’ opinions and perceptions of their contributions to relationships and to their work content.
-Naturally, if an individual wants intimacy with friends, family and partners, or wants good working relationships with bosses, colleagues or coaches, they will need to be open to honest feedback and ready to co-weave the fabric of the relationships.
-However, SGR makes feedback, opinions and demands from others "dangerous" and thus the SGR-afflicted individual usually has preconceived expectations on what others' opinions should be and avoids any feedback or demands that do not match their self-determined loop.
-If they feel the data coming their way doesn’t match with their reality, they will likely disregard it; consequently, people in their lives often feel manipulated, ignored, neglected or disregarded.
-This creates a really dangerous cycle, as the individual will refuse or ignore healthy guidance and criticism regarding their efforts in relationships and at work, then wonder why they aren't making the progress they want to make or creating the intimacy they want to create.
+Individuals who operate with an SGR show a consistent pattern of unhealthy expectations regarding others’ opinions and perceptions of their contributions to relationships and to their work content.
+Naturally, if an individual wants intimacy with friends, family and partners, or wants good working relationships with bosses, colleagues or helping professionals, they will need to be open to honest feedback and ready to co-weave the fabric of the relationships.
+However, SGR makes feedback, opinions, demands and even help and connection from others "dangerous" and thus the SGR-afflicted individual usually has preconceived expectations on what others' opinions should be and avoids any feedback, demands or offers that do not match their self-determined loop.
+If they feel the data coming their way doesn’t match with their reality, they will likely disregard it, or even attack it; consequently, people in their lives often feel manipulated, ignored, neglected, attacked or disregarded rather than welcomed, loved, seen and appreciated.
+This creates a dangerous cycle, as the individual will refuse or ignore healthy guidance and criticism regarding their efforts in relationships and at work, then wonder why they aren't making the progress they want to make or creating the intimacy they want to create.

 OPENING TO AN INTERPERSONALLY-GENERATED REALITY